jkupferer/ansible-role-openshift-ipsec/README.md

 An OpenShift cluster with an Ansible hosts file describing all cluster nodes.

-All hosts within the cluster need to allow some network traffic to support IPSec.
-This includes protocol numbers 50 and 51 as well as UDP port 500.
+All nodes within the cluster need to allow IPSec related network traffic.
+This includes IP protocol numbers 50 and 51 as well as UDP port 500.

-For example, if the cluster nodes communicate over interface eth0, rules of the following forms may be used:
+For example, if the cluster nodes communicate over interface eth0, rules of the following form may be added to `/etc/sysconfig/iptables`:

     -A OS_FIREWALL_ALLOW -i eth0 -p 50 -j ACCEPT
     -A OS_FIREWALL_ALLOW -i eth0 -p 51 -j ACCEPT
     -A OS_FIREWALL_ALLOW -i eth0 -p udp --dport 500 -j ACCEPT

-IPSec also uses UDP port 4500 for NAT traversal, but this should not apply to normal cluster deployments.
+IPSec also uses UDP port 4500 for NAT traversal, though this should not apply to normal cluster deployments.

 Role Variables